ZZZZzzzzac/numfi/docs/arithmetic.md

 Speed and compatibility is the reason why numfi use floating-point arithmetic to 'simulate' fixed-point arithmetic.
 Unlike embedded chips, for modern desktop CPU there is no significant preformance differece between floating-point and integer arithmetic.
 And as a `numpy.ndarray` subclass, numfi object using 'real-value' floating-point data can be used in any floating-point algorithm flawlessly, take the advantage of python's dynamic type feature

+Now numfi also has a subclass `numqi` that hold integer value in memory, it will do arithmetic in integer domain.
+This one is still in WIP stage and not guroanteed to bit match with `real fixed point arithmetic`, although I'm improving it.